Josephlung/Task-List-Kata/README.md

 2. Create `UseCaseInteractor` and implement `InputBoundary`.

 3. Add Collections.unmodifiableList() in Projects class and Tasks class avoid to break encapsulation.

+**HW5**
+1. Apply DDD tactical designs to the entities layer.

+2. Enforce aggregate invariants by implementing ReadOnly subtypes for Project and Task.

+3. Create class `ReadOnlyTask` and `ReadOnlyProject`.